TorbenJakobsen/manage_github_repos/README.rst

 ============

 The one actual requirement is ``GitPython``;
-the rest of the Pysthon packages are for convenience and cosmetics like colors and progress bars.
+the rest of the Python packages are for convenience and cosmetics like colors and progress bars.
 I like a progress bar but it does mean some of the methods expects and updates a progress bar as a sideeffect.

 .. image:: ./media/make_run_progress.png